 Every year college and university students experience a growing number of fire-related emergencies.
-There are several causes for these fires, however most are due to a general lack of knowledge about fire safety and prevention.
+There are several causes for these fires, however most are due to a general lack of knowledge about fire safety and prevention or due to alcohol consumption.

-The United States Fire Administration (USFA) offers these tips to help reduce and prevent the loss of life and property in dormitory and university housing fires.
+The United States Fire Administration (USFA) offers the information below to help reduce and prevent the loss of life and property in dormitory and university housing fires.

 Many factors contribute to the problem of dormitory housing fires.